-Various other hardwood and conifer tree species also occur in the Central Coast region, including serotinous (closed cone) pine species, such as Monterey pine, bishop pine, knobcone pine.
+Various other hardwood and conifer tree species also occur in the Central Coast region, including serotinous (closed cone) pine species, such as Monterey pine, bishop pine, and knobcone pine.
 These species are highly adapted to a low-frequency, high-intensity fire regime because they depend on the heat of a fire to remove competition, open their cones, and release their seeds.
-Historically, lightning-ignited fires occurred on the Central Coast every 50 to 100 or more years and provided this necessary disturbance.
+Historically, lightning-ignited fires occurred on the Central Coast every 50 to 100 or more years in these forests and provided this necessary disturbance.
 If fire occurs too frequently then these species do not have sufficient time to mature and develop their canopy seed bank, which is critical for post-fire recovery.
-The years following fire are a critical period for these ecosystems as the seedlings need rain and milder conditions to regenerate.
-Extended droughts as a result of climate change could lead to a failure of regeneration following a severe fire, and the area may transition to a different habitat type.
+The years following fire are a critical period for these ecosystems as the seedlings need suitable moisture to regenerate.
+Extended droughts can lead to regeneration failure, and the area may transition to a different habitat type.

-Serotinous pines trees, such as endemic Monterey pine shown here, are adapted to regenerate after stand-replacing fire but seeds need sufficient time to mature.
+Serotinous pines trees, such as endemic Monterey pine shown here, are adapted to regenerate after stand-replacing fire but seed banks need sufficient time to develop.
 Photo credit: Dianejp